Hargun-Bajwa/Disk_Scheduling-_Algorithms/README.md

 You will need a Python IDE and NumPy Library.
 To install NumPy Please open terminal in root of the project and enter 'pip install numpy' for any other issues visit https://numpy.org/install/

-Send me an anonymus message on ngl.link/hargunbajwa_ , Any feedback will be appreciated.
+Send me message on https://ngl.link/hargunbajwa_ , Any feedback will be appreciated.
 Thanks